York Preparatory School

+US$95,237, Total tuition for ITP US $80,973.

 History

 Founded and owned by Ronald and Jayme Stewart (née Spahn), York Prep opened its doors in September 1969 to 158 students in grades 6-12 and by 1972 had 212 students.
-Ronald Stewart serves as headmaster and his wife Jayme Stewart is director of college guidance.
+Ronald Stewart served as headmaster and his wife Jayme Stewart as director of college guidance.
 Jayme Stewart, who has shared college entry tips with CNN, is also the author of a 1991 book, How to Get into the College of Your Choice: And How to Finance It.

 York is a for-profit school; Jayme Stewart's brother Stephen H. Spahn owns another for-profit school in New York City, the Dwight School.

+Kate Maggiotto, succeeded Mr. Stewart as the next Head of York Prep beginning 1 June 2023.

 Academics

 The curriculum provides a foundation in the traditional core subjects of a liberal arts education—English, mathematics, social studies, science, and foreign language.
 In addition, students can choose from a wide range of specialized electives.

 The school uses a system called "tracking," which places students in one of several ability groups available in every subject area.
 This allows students to work at an advanced pace through Honors courses and the Scholars Program, in subjects in which they excel, and at a moderate pace in those subjects where they need more guidance.